shinysharky/kaoru_public/README.md

 ---
 ## ˚˖𓍢🌷✧˚.🎀⋆ Future Projects

-### ˎˊ˗ chroma
-Kaoru gives you a pastel color based on your energy Randomly or by user ID hash, pick from aesthetic hex codes and send as an embed with a color block and name:

-🌸 “Your aura today is soft blush (#fddde6).”

 ### ˎˊ˗ mood
 - What it does: Asks users how they feel, then replies with an encouraging message.
 - Skills learned: Natural language (basic), customizing responses.